 Peruse and admire more than 40,000 rods, custom, collector and muscle automobiles drift down a 16-mile stretch of Woodward Avenue, with the procession beginning in Ferndale and making its way to Pontiac and back.

-Make a pit stop in any one of the eight communities hosting events – including Berkley, Birmingham, Bloomfield Township, Ferndale, Huntington Woods, Pleasant Ridge, Pontiac and Royal Oak,” Woodward Dream Cruise’s official site lists, to amp up the family fun.
+Make a pit stop in any one of the seven communities hosting events – including Berkley, Birmingham, Bloomfield Township, Ferndale, Royal Oak, Pontiac and Pleasant Ridge – to amp up the family fun.
 Even before the actual event, you’ll find tons of family fun.

 Youngsters can hit the Kid’s Inflatable Zone at 12 Mile and Tyler in Berkley from 6-9 p.m.
 Friday night or play games at the DTE Energy Booth featuring winnable prizes while parents watch the city’s own classic car parade from 6:30-7:30 p.m.

-Pontiac’s Classic Car Show runs Friday-Saturday, featuring live entertainment, vendors and more.
+Pontiac’s Classic Car Show runs Saturday, featuring live entertainment, vendors and more.

 Hop in the car and see what all the hubbub’s about!
 The event is free to cruise or watch the event, but pocket cash for parking, merchandise, food vendors and games.